 The following tables list all the required and optional properties and what they can be set to.
 If they aren't set, the default value is used.

 Some values should follow the guidance in the ISO Related Electronic Documents A and B (RED A and RED B) and they are indicated below.
-They can be found on the ISO website https://www.iso-mme.org/forum/.
+They can be found on the ISO-MME forum.